StackStorm/puppet-st2/README.md

 where the first puppet run fails to install the `st2` pack.
 Simply invoking puppet a second time will produce a fully functional installation with the `st2` pack installed.
 This was an upstream bug and has been fixed in StackStorm version `2.4.0`.

-### :warning: Deprecation Notice - Puppet 4

-Puppet 4 reached End of Life on 2018-12-31.
-As of version `1.4` use of Puppet 4 with this module is officially deprecated.

-* As of version `1.5.0` this module no longer tests against Puppet 4 in its build matrix.
-* The next major release of the module will drop support for Puppet 4 by adjusting the minimum supported Puppet version in `metadata.json`.

-### :warning: Deprecation Notice - Puppet 3

-**This module no longer supports Puppet 3 as of version `1.1`**

 ## Development